GUIDE FOR COORDINATORS

 I look forward to hearing from you.

-Create a separate email list for the event (including the host and standby panelists).
-Make sure everyone has the event title and promotional blurb (see Panel Topics in Files section of the Yahoo group for examples of blurbs and panel questions), and also a copy of the NJAN banner (with a link to this website).
+Make sure your email includes the event date and time, any title and promotional blurb (see Panel Topics in Files section of the Yahoo group for examples of blurbs and panel questions), and also a copy of the NJAN banner (a copy of which can also be found in the Yahoo files section) and a link to this website).

 A week or two before the event